SCullman/BC-Expand/readme.md

 ## OData Web Services
 Business Central allows to [publish page and queries](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/webservices/publish-web-service) as OData Web Services.
 To publish the page above, I navigate to the page `Web Services`, add a new one, and select page 50101 ContactRelation.
-Service name is also set to ContactRelatition.
+The name of the service is also set to ContactRelation.
 After enabling, the service is available directly and can be queried.

 A get request to`{{serviceurl}}/ODataV4/Company('{{company}}')/ContactRelation` retrieves all entered contact relations as JSON.
 [Query options](https://www.odata.org/getting-started/basic-tutorial/#queryData) like `$filter` and `$select` allows to optimize requests.

-Part of OData is also the ability to obtain the Enitity Data Model.
-The metadata is available at the service root with the url `{{serviceurl}}/ODataV4/$metadata`.
+Part of OData is also the ability to obtain the Entity Data Model.
+The metadata is available at the service root with the URI `{{serviceurl}}/ODataV4/$metadata`.
 That document is an XML-based file format.

 It also contains now our definition of Contact Relations: